 Rehm is a director emerita of the PEN/Faulkner Foundation and a trustee emerita of McDaniel College in Westminster, Md.

 In September 2014, Rehm celebrated 35 years as host of The Diane Rehm Show.
+In December 2015, she announced that she plans to host The Diane Rehm Show at least through the 2016 elections.
 She lives in Washington, D.C., with her long-haired Chihuahua, Maxie (short for Maximillian).
 She was married to her beloved late husband, John, for 54 years.
 She has two children and four grandchildren.